metrorailings/OwlBlog/content/posts/2022-week-16-insights.md

 This Packers passing offense is truly ugly.
 No rhythm.
 I see some clever misdirection concepts, but it's not enough against this feisty Miami defense.
 Receivers are having issues separating from defenders.
 It's a good thing they'll likely miss the playoffs.
 But real improvement is a good ways away unless they splurge in free agency.

 **Why can I not remember that when bad teams are favored on the road, always pick the home team?
 Look at the Rams clobbering Denver despite being 3-point underdogs.**

+I think the Lions were caught slacking.
+To cough up that many yards to the Panthers is unthinkable.
+Even if their most physical safety was out of the game, it doesn't matter - watching the game, I saw Detroit regularly stationing 7 people in the box.
+It didn't seem to matter at all.
+It's possible these Lions were coming off a high after winning last week's closely contested game against another playoff contender.
+Carolina was on the opposite end of that spectrum after coming off their worst rushing game last week against the Steelers.